Use group programming settings to customize how work authored by multiple people is credited and visualized in Flow.

 - This convention is used by git hosts to mark commits with more than one author.
 For an example, learn more about creating a commit with multiple authors (external site, opens in new tab) in GitHub.

-- For group commits authored solely on the commit message, you must include Co-authored-By with an email address or a GitLab username with an email address.
+- For group commits authored solely on the commit message, you must include Co-Authored-By with an email address or a username with an email address.

-Toggle on Using multiple names in the user.name and user.email fields so you can manually mark commits with multiple authors:
+Toggle on Using multiple names in the user.name and user.email fields so you can manually mark commits with multiple authors if you're unable to use the Co-Authored-By convention:

 - This toggle is useful for commits with user.name and user.email fields similar to: